jayacotton/inettools-z80/README.md

 date: This reads the date and time from the RTC.
 This requires an RTC/RC2014 board.

+mac:  This is a tool that collects and stores the mac address for your wiznet card.

 In addition to these programs there are a few test programs, best to ignore them for now.

 Things that need work.
 The http server code is flat busted just now, and needs a lot of time.
 The DNS and DHCP timeout code needs work.
+Telnetd is really broken just now.

 All of this code runs on the RC2014 WIZNET V1 https://github.com/markt4311/MT011 board from Mark T.
 You can find info on this and many other exciting